Total TimePrep: 15 min. Bake: 25 min.

 - Spread half of corned beef filling down center of rectangle.
 On each long side, cut 1-in.-wide strips to within 1 in. of filling.
 Starting at one end, fold alternating strips at an angle across filling; seal ends.
 Repeat with remaining crescent dough and filling.
 Brush egg white over braids; sprinkle with sesame seeds.

 - Bake at 375° for 25-30 minutes or until golden brown.
 Cool on wire racks for 5 minutes before cutting into slices.
 Refrigerate leftovers.
-Yield: 2 loaves (8 servings each).
+Freeze option: Freeze cooled unsliced loaf in heavy-duty foil.
+To use, remove from freezer 30 minutes before reheating.
+Remove from foil and reheat loaf on a greased baking sheet in a preheated 325° oven until heated through.